 Causes of poor workplace mental health

-Most people spend the majority of their time at work and whilst an ideal working environment would involve feeling valued, respected and supported, this is often not what we see in most workplaces.
+It is uncommon to see employees in an ideal working environment where they feel valued, respected and supported.
 Workplace stress is one of the largest factors that contribute to one’s overall mental and physical health.
 Not all stress is negative, as it can sometimes be a motivational tool to facilitate workplace performance and productivity too.
-It is when we xperience too much job stress that our mental state can take a toll.
+Our mental state can take a toll when we experience too much job stress.
 On average each year, around 92% of serious work-related mental health condition claims are due to work-related mental stress.

 - high or low job demand

 - inadequate organisational change management\

 - isolated or remote work